heikkilamarko/todo-app/README.md

 ## Running the App

-Before running the below command, make sure you have the unencrypted secrets in the `env` directory.
-See [secrets](secrets/) for details.
+**Before** running the below command, make sure you have the unencrypted secrets in the `env` directory.
+See [Secrets Management](secrets/) for details.

 ```bash
 > docker compose up --build -d
 ```

+**After** running the above command, you need to configure the Keycloak realm.
+See [Configuring Keycloak](backend/keycloak/configure/) for details.

 Web UI: http://localhost